Barth0l0m3w/Barth0l0m3w/README.md

-## Hello There 👋,
+## Hello There 👋
-My name is Nathalie Hogenberg and I’m a game programming student at Saxion, Creative Media and Game Technologies.
+My name is Nathalie Hogenberg and I’m a game programming graduate at Saxion, Creative Media and Game Technologies.
 I love programming and getting better at it through group projects.
 I love working in dedicated teams and finding new and better ways to code.
 At the moment my focus lies on C# and C++, but I’m excited to learn many more languages in the future.
 I also have a love for creative workflow and looking at how I can expand my artistic capabilities. currently I'm also looking at how I can combine art and engineering through personal projects.

 - 🌱 I’m currently learning **C#, C++, HTML, CSS, Blender and Substance Designer 3D.**
 - 📫 How to reach me **nhogenberg@hotmail.com**